durangoretro/rescomp/README.md

     * FONT: Allow to generate information from a Font in a Image File.
     * SIGNER: Allow to Sign a Durango Rom.
     * STAMP: Allow to STAMP a Durango Rom.
+    * MUSIC: Allow to convert Music XML file to Durango Binary.

 * ```-w width```: set the Sprite Frame With.
 * ```-h height```: set the Sprite Frame Height.